What can we learn from Latour?

 A central concept in Latour’s analysis of mediation is ‘script’.
 He uses this in the context of the example of speed bumps, which translate the driver’s goal from “slow down so as not to endanger people” into “slow down and protect your car’s suspension”.
 Engineers have “inscribed” a program of action they desire (“make drivers slow down on campus”) in concrete, as it were.

 Latour indicates the ‘built-in’ prescriptions of technologies as scripts (Latour 1992, 259-60).
-A script is a the program of actions or behavior which an artifact invites, expressed in words similar to the series of instructions of a program language.
-The designer of a technology thus works with an inscribed user in mind, to whom he prescribes properties and behavior.
+A script is a the program of actions or behaviour which an artefact invites, expressed in words similar to the series of instructions of a program language.
+The designer of a technology thus works with an inscribed user in mind, to whom he prescribes properties and behaviour.
 This does not mean that users automatically act exactly in the way the designer intended; they also have to subscribe to the inscriptions (Latour 1992, 236).

 Latour, Bruno.
 1992.
 “Where Are the Missing Masses?
 The Sociology of a Few Mundane Artifacts.”
 In Shaping Technology/Building Society, ed.
 W. E. Bijker and J. Law.
 Cambridge, Mass.: MIT Press.